Standing Up Against Controlling Men: What Should You Do When It’s Hard To Leave?

 • Overwhelm.
 People may find it harder to leave controlling relationships if they’ve experienced dependency that is hard to break, such as being married with children during the time of the behavior.

 We do want to note that there are many reasons why it may feel hard to leave a controlling relationship.
 However, you are generally responsible for your life and how you want to live it.
-Help can be made available to help you to get out of the relationship if you decide that doing so is the next right step for your specific situation.
+Help can be made available to help you escape controlling behavior in your relationship if you decide that doing so is the next right step for your specific situation.

 2. Making an action plan to leave